-Corporate governance is a code of behaviour expressing how management teams in companies should act and be organised (governed) both to create and protect value on behalf of their stakeholders.
-The purpose of corporate governance is to create and maintain a flexible, efficient and effective framework for good management that delivers upon the stated goals of the organisation over the longer term.
+Corporate Governance is a code of behaviour expressing how management teams in organisations should act and be governed, to create and protect value on behalf of their stakeholders.

-Risk governance applies the values of corporate governance to the ways in which an organisation manages its risks.
+The purpose of Corporate Governance is to create and maintain a flexible, efficient, and effective framework for good management that delivers on the stated objectives of an organisation over the longer term.
+Risk governance applies the values of Corporate Governance to the ways in which an organisation manages its risks.
 Good risk governance is associated with having clearly defined roles and responsibilities across the organisation, where management collectively recognises its ongoing responsibility to manage risks.